syncfusion-content/wpf-docs/wpf/PropertyGrid/DisplayName.md

 Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/AutoGeneratingPropertyGridItem%20event) to download the sample that showcases the property `Display Name` support using `AutoGeneratingPropertyGridItem` event.

-## Change property name column width
+## Change width of property's name column

-By default, name of the property items and its value column are splits the available width equally.
-If you want to changes the property name column width, use the [PropertyNameColumnDefinition](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_PropertyNameColumnDefinition) property.
-After changing the property name column width, you can easily reset to the default column width by setting the `PropertyNameColumnDefinition` property values as `Auto`.
-The default value of `PropertyNameColumnDefinition` property is `Auto`.
+By default, you can change the width of property's name column by using grid splitter after loading the control.
+If you want to set or changes the width of property's name column when loading the `PropertyGrid`, use the [PropertyNameColumnDefinition](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_PropertyNameColumnDefinition) property.

+You can use the `double` or `Star` values for changing the column definition.
+The default value of `PropertyNameColumnDefinition` property is `1*`.
+Property's value column always occupiers `1*`, which cannot be changed.

+For example, if you set the value for `PropertyNameColumnDefinition` property to `200`, then property's name column occupies `200` pixels.
+On the other hands, if `0.5*` is set to `PropertyNameColumnDefinition` property, then property's name column occupies, one third of available width.
+Remaining two third is occupied by property's value column.

 {% tabs %}
 {% highlight C# %}